xlecours/LAMID_PREVENT-AD/README.md

 ## 1. Description

-Due to the size (~200 GB) of the imaging dataset of the open PREVENT-AD dataset, it is not possible to download the whole study’s imaging dataset via the browser.
+Due to the size (~200 GB) of the imaging dataset of the open PREVENT-AD dataset, it is not possible to download the entire study’s imaging dataset via the browser.
 However, various ways to download the imaging dataset are provided in this repository.

 Users can choose one of the following tool to download the open PREVENT-AD images: